YEAR LAUNCHED 2004

 -To create a lasting impact by preserving the literary endeavours of young Antiguans and Barbudans (and residents thereof) and putting them to use – for instance, in promoting future contests or storytelling generally

-ETA -To celebrate all Antiguan and Barbudan art and culture – to engage with arts from the wider Caribbean and other parts of the world
+-To celebrate Antiguan and Barbudan art and culture (generally) while also engaging (where possible) with arts from the wider Caribbean and other parts of the world

 It’s in the effort and the pay off…